adamTheWordUnderscoreWillis/VillageHallEventsApp/README.md

 18. Click on clients, in clients add the you localhost frontend URL (the project by default is set to http://localhost::5173) to the authorized javascript origins section as well as any domains you intend to host this app on.

-19. Currently, if the user clicks through the warning screens of it being an unverified app they can use the google calendar api. however, if you want to officailly add a test email go to the audience section and simply set it back to testing and add the email you want to test it with (The email listed above is registered in the test account as a staff member, so if you log in with that email you will get all the google api features).
+19. Currently, if the user clicks through the warning screens of it being an unverified app and allows all the scopes they can use the google calendar api.
+I suggest of you want to test the project with all its features you use the [Staff Login Details](#staff-login-details) at the top of the page.

 20. back in the project.
 You are now ready to run the front-end! change directory to the client folder and run the command.
 >npm run dev